Your digital shire is safeguarded by the glowing firewalls and vigilant sentinels brought by inhabiting the coldfusion realm.

 Verify Code Compliance

 Standards and compliance exist for good reason.
-Ensure your code meets these requirements to catch easily preventable threats.
+Ensure your code meets these requirements to easily catch preventable threats.

 Update Your ColdFusion